amrvac/amrvac/doc/amrvacusr.md

 ## Special output and analysis {#user_speciallog}

-The default log-file may be altered, for which you need to code up
-a **usr_print_log** subroutine.
+The default log-file may be altered, for which you need to code up the a **usr_print_log** subroutine.
 For parallel execution, this invariably means the use of MPI constructs, so you should copy in the default version **printlog_default** from _src/amrvacio/mod_input_output.t_ and then study it, and modify accordingly.
-An example of this customization is given in _tests/rho/custom_log_file_.

 A pointed **usr_aux_output** is extremely handy to compute variables from the actually computed conserved variables, that can then be visualized directly.